bakulf/torjs/README.md

 # torjs-webext.js

-A WebExtension that runs an *experimental* WebAssembly Tor client, using [libdweb](https://github.com/mozilla/libdweb) for TCP networking APIs.
+A WebExtension that runs an *experimental* WebAssembly Tor client.

+This is a fork of: https://github.com/acatarineu/torjs-webext

 ## Disclaimer